spryker/spryker-docs/docs/scos/user/features/202108.0/packaging-units-feature-overview.md

 The Quantity value will always be an integer.
 It is used to split the ordered products into **sales order items**.

 For example, a customer wants to purchase 3 smartphones.
 In terms of Spryker OS, 1 smartphone is bought 3 times.
 In the Back Office, you'll see the order split into 3 sales order items: sales order item #1 with 1 smartphone, sales order item #2 with 1 smartphone, and sales order item #3 with 1 smartphone.
-This allows you to refund each smartphone separately.
+This lets you refund each smartphone separately.

 ### Products with a decimal value in the stock